chaos-lord/CryEd/README.md

 Fakemon submissions are permitted to the library, so long as the fakemon exists in at least 1 finished or otherwise prominant hack (it need not be gen 2), but they are stored seperatly in fakemoncrydata.asm to retain the ability for the basic crydata to be drag and dropped into an all vanilla mons hack.

-# How to port the cry list to your crystal16 based project:
+# How to port the cry list to your crystal16 based project (NOTE: crystal16 needs an update to accept modern cry macros before it is fully supported):

-Replace audio/cries.asm in your crystal repo with the audio/cries.asm in this repo Replace audio/cry_pointers in your crystal repo with the audio/cry_pointers in this repo Replace data/pokemon/cries in your crystal repo with the crydata.asm in this repo Replace constants/cry_constants.asm in your crystal repo with the cry_constants.asm in this repo Check the credits of the crys you have used and add them to your romhacks credits.
+- Replace audio/cries.asm in your crystal repo with the audio/cries.asm in this repo
+- Replace audio/cry_pointers in your crystal repo with the audio/cry_pointers in this repo
+- Replace data/pokemon/cries in your crystal repo with the crydata.asm in this repo
+- Replace constants/cry_constants.asm in your crystal repo with the cry_constants.asm in this repo
+- Check the credits of the crys you have used and add them to your romhacks credits.

 # How to build CryEd: